 Pillar 4 - Progress Monitoring: This pillar will include reviewing the progress towards achieving the goals and targets of the Sendai Framework and other associated international commitments on disaster and climate risk reduction and assessing countries' progress in achieving them.
-The first edition of the report will develop a range of output and input indicators based on Pillar 1 and 2 of the Report to produce a baseline of infrastructure risk and resilience.
+The first edition of Disaster and

+Climate Resilient Infrastructure will develop a range of output and input indicators based on Pillar 1 and 2 of the Report to produce a baseline of infrastructure risk and resilience for each country and territory.
+This baseline can be updated biennially.
 This output and input level monitoring would be validated through outcome level case studies from selected post-disaster loss and damage assessments.

-Pillar 5 - Financing Infrastructure Resilience: This pillar of will discuss the financial models and mechanisms, as well as opportunities that can be leveraged to support the development of disaster and climate resilient infrastructure.
+Pillar 5 - Financing Infrastructure Resilience: This pillar will discuss the financial models and mechanisms, as well as opportunities that can be leveraged to support the development of disaster and climate resilient infrastructure.
 To do so the Pillar will elaborate the economic and financial case for resilience, building on the metrics and analysis from Pillars 1, 2 and 3 and identify innovative approaches to mobilize finance, including through project pooling, resilience bonds and effective public-private partnerships, strengthened capital markets, risk and climate financing.